OISF/suricata/doc/userguide/configuration/multi-tenant.rst

 * `selector`: direct (for unix socket pcap processing, see below), VLAN or device
 * `loaders`: number of `loader` threads, for parallel tenant loading at startup
 * `tenants`: list of tenants
+* `config-path`: path from where the tenant yamls are loaded

   * id: tenant id (numeric values only)
   * yaml: separate yaml file with the tenant specific settings